 STEP 4: The Mulched Pathways

 I decided to pull from traditional market gardens for my garden-plan inspiration, so our garden beds are 30 inches wide and our paths are 18 inches wide.
-I have 9 beds on one side, a 2 foot pathway, and 9 beds on the other side.
-I would have kept going, but there was a tree in the way, so we are going to work with the space we have!
+Overall, I have 9 beds on one side, a 2 foot pathway, and 9 beds on the other side.
+I would have kept going, but there was a tree in the way.
+Because of this, we are going to work with the space we have!

 For the pathways, we also put down a layer of cardboard, but I am planning on putting a weed barrier on top of it, too.
 I won’t be growing plants here, so I’m not worried about the barrier getting in the way.
 Hopefully, it will mean that I won’t have to reapply cardboard under the mulch anytime soon!